seanox/virtual-environment/shiftdown/README.md

 If the total CPU usage rises above 25% the program starts to evaluate the CPU usage of the processes.
-All processes with a high CPU usage are changed in priority to "IDLE" -- the procedure has worked for me.
+All processes with a high CPU usage are changed in priority to 'BelowNormal' -- the procedure has worked for me.

 If the program is terminated, the original priority is restored.